Divy1211/AoE2DE_UGC_Guide/docs/scenarios/triggers/effects/effects.md

 This effect can be used to convert units of the source player to the target player.
 The units affected by this effect are determined by the configurations of the effect.
 The configurations for this effect are as follows:

 1. Unit List 1: This is the unit to affect

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 2. Source Player: The player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 3. Target Player: This is the second player that is affected by the effect

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 4. Area: Only units on this selected area will be affected by the effect.
 If not set, units on the entire map are affected.

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 5. Object Group: This is the class of units to effect

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 6. Object Type: This is the type of the unit to effect

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players
 7. Flash Object: When this is enabled if the source and target players are the same, the selected object(s) will be flashed

-Some useful tricks with this effect:

-1. This effect can be used to make unconvertable gaia units.
-If a unit is originally owned by a different player, but is then converted to gaia using this effect, then that unit can no longer be converted by other players

 Some useful tricks with this effect: